mercoglianoisidoro/cheatsheet/kubernetes/eks/Cluster_autoscaler.md

 **Prerequisites**

-- IAM OIDC provider for t cluster
+- IAM OIDC provider for the cluster

 - Node groups with Auto Scaling groups tags